realtechsupport/cocktail/README.md

   	sh conda-packages.sh

-step 4 - create a conda environment with defined dependencies.
+5 - Create a conda environment with defined dependencies.
 (OTB 7.2 requires python 3.7, for example)

 	conda env create -f environment.yml

-step 5 - personalize <br>
+6 - Customize <br>
 Add other libraries to the OTB environment as needed <br>

 	conda install -c conda-forge pillow

 	conda install -c conda-forge geopandas

-step 6 - test the setup <br>
+7 – Setup the directory structure <br>
+The directories code, data, results should be ready made in your repository directory.
+Put the rasterimages and vectorfiles directories into the data directory.
+Place image assets (.tif) in the rasterimages directory and vector assets (.shp) into the vectorfiles directory.
+Add the corresponding .dbf, .prj, .shx files for each .shp file.

+8 - Test<br>
 a) Test QGIS

 Run the qgis test in the base environment <br>